nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 alerts expiry
 ____________________________________________________
-No ingredients expiring by 2021-11-20
+No ingredients expiring by 27/10/2021
 ____________________________________________________
 alerts stock
 ____________________________________________________
-There are 1 ingredients with stock less than 5.0 kg
+There are 1 ingredients with stock less than 4.0 kg
+	Carrot | Total Amount: 3.0 kg
+		Amount Left: 2.0 kg | Expiry Date: 11/11/2021
-	Potato | Amount Left: 0.6 kg | Expiry Date: 30/12/2021
+		Amount Left: 1.0 kg | Expiry Date: 30/12/2021

 ____________________________________________________
 ```